Club Dead

-Club Dead is the third book in Charlaine Harris's series The Southern Vampire Mysteries, released in 2003.
+Club Dead is the third book in American mystery writer Charlaine Harris's series The Southern Vampire Mysteries, released in 2003.
 In Club Dead, Sookie's boyfriend Bill disappears while working on a secret project, and Sookie heads out to Jackson, Mississippi in hopes of retrieving him alive.
 In this quest, she enlists the aid of a werewolf, Alcide Herveaux, and a vampire Eric.

 The novel was adapted as the third season of True Blood, the HBO series based on the novels, however with a few notable differences.
 The season was broadcast from June 13 to September 12, 2010.

 Plot summary

 The novel takes place in December.
 Sookie discovers Bill working secretively on his computer.
 Bill closes a file but not before Sookie sees the screen.
 Bill informs Sookie he has to leave to complete a task ordered by the Queen of Louisiana Vampires.
 Days later, a werewolf targeting Sookie comes into her workplace, Merlotte's, but he is eliminated by Bubba, sent on Eric's orders, before he can harm Sookie.
 As night falls, Eric and his employees tell Sookie that Bill had actually been in Mississippi, where his former lover and maker Lorena had summoned him.
 They continue to tell Sookie that Bill has since then gone missing, and Eric speaks of his suspicions on Lorena's involvement.
 He also states that the vampire queen of Louisiana will need to receive Bill's secret project on its due date, if Eric wishes not to compromise his life.

 Since Eric is unable to interrogate humans or vampires in the territory of Mississippi vampire king Russell Edgington without provoking a war, he invites Sookie to come along to Mississippi and utilize her telepathy to locate Bill.
 Sookie agrees, but is shocked at Bill's possible betrayal of her.

 The next day, Sookie is introduced to Alcide Herveaux, a werewolf sent by Eric to help Sookie circulate in the supernatural community of Jackson, Mississippi.
 Sookie takes a liking to Alcide's physique and personality.
 In Jackson, Alcide escorts her to a local vampire bar, Josephine's, generally known as Club Dead.
 In this club, Sookie learns by telepathy that Bill is being held captive and that Russell Edgington is possibly involved.
 She meets Edgington when he aids her after a confrontation with a were patron angered at Sookie rebuffing his sexual advances.

 Edgington insists they come in the next night as well.
 In the same night, Sookie is confronted by Alcide's jealous ex-girlfriend Debbie Pelt, a shapeshifter who, despite being at her own engagement party, is furious with Sookie presenting herself as Alcide's escort.